 10. Dobsonfly or Hellgrammites

 The dobsonfly is commonly found near sources of water.
 Though poor swimmers, these creatures tend to hide under leaves and strike at their prey.
-While these creatures are not easy on the eyes, it’s best you keep both on them.
+While these creatures are not easy on the eyes, you should keep both on them.
 The females can leave a nasty bite.
 Dobson flies have a short lifespan and are often used as fishing bait.

 If you want to keep these creatures as far away as possible, avoid any type of water.
 These insects are drawn to moist areas, so try to keep the area dry.
 They are also drawn to light sources, so remember to turn off those outdoor lights.